Einja/Minesweeper-on-CMD/README.md

 # Minesweeper-on-CMD
-WIP, feedback would be appreciated.
 Playable in command prompt.
-Maximum length and width is currently 16 x 16
+Maximum length and width is 16 x 16